lucagump/eagletrt-api/README.md

 ## Webapp Mockup

-The webapp mockup is designed according to the feedback gathered via a questionnaire in 2019.
+The web app mockup is designed according to the feedback gathered via a questionnaire in 2019.
 Other interactions are required to validate the usability and the complete set of functionalities needed for tests and race events.

 ### Login